($1,706) Cost of Moving From Idaho to California

 The best Idaho to California moving container companies

-Moving containers allow you to save money without having to go the full DIY route.
-While you’ll have to handle loading and unloading, the container company has you covered on transportation — they’ll pick up your pod in Idaho and drop it off at your new home in California.
+Moving containers help you save money without having to do all the heavy lifting.
+You load and unload your stuff, while the company handles all the driving, picking up your container in Idaho and dropping it off at your new home in California.

 |